peterhinch/micropython-async/v3/README.md

 #### Asynchronous device drivers

-The device drivers are in the process of being ported.
-These currently
-comprise:
+These device drivers are intended as examples of asynchronous code which are useful in their own right:

  * [GPS driver](./docs/GPS.md) Includes various GPS utilities.
  * [HTU21D](./docs/HTU21D.md) Temperature and humidity sensor.
+ * [I2C](./docs/I2C.md) Use Pyboard I2C slave mode to implement a UART-like asynchronous stream interface.
+Typical use: communication with ESP8266.
+ * [NEC IR](./docs/NEC_IR.md) A receiver for signals from IR remote controls using the popular NEC protocol.

 # 2 V3 Overview